ly-web/appweb7/samples/ssl-server/README.md

-Tyical Server Sample
+SSL Server Sample
 ===

-This sample shows how to embed Appweb using the full embedding API.
+This sample shows how to configure Appweb to use SSL.

 Requirements
 ---